AusSRC/SoFiA-2/README.md

+# Swig-SoFiA 2

+This version is used to create a dynamic shared library "_sofia.so" (_) that can be called from Python.
+It allows data sources to be memory arrays, rather than reading in a FITS file.

 # SoFiA 2

 This is version 2 of the HI Source Finding Application (SoFiA).
 SoFiA 2 is a reimplementation of the original SoFiA pipeline in the C programming language.
 It is intended for use in HI data analysis pipelines and will be developed and maintained in parallel to SoFiA 1.x.
 While SoFiA 2 is still under active development, a **stable release** is already available at this point in time and can be used in production mode.
 In addition, users will be able to continue using **SoFiA 1.x** (https://github.com/SoFiA-Admin/SoFiA) for processing their data.